True balconies info

 We have included 1" floor allowance to enable you to install any flooring: tile, laminate or hardwood.

-Depending on the thickness of the floor you are planing to instal determine the elevation of the balcony.
+Depending on the thickness of the floor you are planning to install determine the elevation of the balcony.

 The railing height is 37 inches from the deck to the upper handrail and for commercial or California code 43 inches.

 Stucco: To stucco the balcony paint the surface with tar and then attach wire mesh sheets using self tapping screws.
 Stucco on top.

 Wood: Cover the balcony with 3/4 inch plywood using self tapping screws and install the finish wood on top of it using finish nails as needed.

 Lights: Your electrician can drive power lines through the platform and install light fixtures under the balcony.
 You can also hang lights from the holding bolts or from the brackets.
 The balcony includes 2 light holders for that purpose.

 LOAD RATING AND DESIGN CONSIDERATIONS

 Per code the capacity of the balcony should be at least 100 lb live load (people) per square foot, which is a number three times bigger than the actual weight of people.
 This accounts for the bolting provided and its capacity in conjunction with the framing, and the fact that the iron balcony is a solid rigid structure (unbreakable).
 These values are meant to be used to design your wall.

 Based on this our standard balcony capacity is: